U.S. Justice Dept to face off against Trump legal team over seized records

 EXPLAINER-Trump says FBI is raiding his Florida estate.
 What legal woes does he face?

-(Reporting by Francisco Alvarado in West Palm Beach, Fla., and Sarah N. Lynch in Washington Editing by Matthew Lewis)
+(Reporting by Francisco Alvarado in West Palm Beach, Fla., and Sarah N. Lynch in Washington Editing by Matthew Lewis and Chizu Nomiyama)

 ((sarah.n.lynch@thomsonreuters.com; 202-579-0289;))